anduleh/vancouver-sports-teams/README.md

 ## Win percentages of Vancouver sports teams over time 🏒

-Bandwagoning is an art!
-And to embrace bandwagoning, we should definetely turn our attention to the teams with the best win percentages.
-In Vancouver, there are six professional sports teams that battle at the highest level amongst their respective leagues.
-These leagues range from football to soccer to baseball and even to gaming.
-The question is: **Which professional sports team in Vancouver has the best win percentage over time?**
+Bandwagoning is an art.
+In Vancouver, there are six professional sports teams that compete at the highest level.
+These sports teams play football, soccer, baseball, lacrosse, hockey, and even video games.
+As a fan, time is usually best spent cheering for the winning team.
+So, the question is: **Which professional sports team in Vancouver has the best win percentage over time?**

 ![Vancouver Sports Teams](vancouver_sports_teams_files/vancouver_sports_teams.jpg)